Mortgages for Company Directors Explained

 How do you go About Arranging a Mortgage as a Company Director?

 Ideal Home Loans are passionate about helping self-employed people to find a suitable mortgage.
 Once you have prepared your accounts and considered your options, you can contact them for expert mortgage advice.
-They can offer advice and guidance at every step throughout your mortgage application.
+They can offer advice and guidance at every step throughout your company director mortgage application.

 Any Special Advice for Company Directors?